 - Natural.
 It’s made from a seed, so you don’t really get more sustainable or natural than that.

 - Expensive.
 Buckwheat hull can be pricey, but you can rest easy knowing you’re buying a quality pillow.

 - Buckwheat hull is noisy.
 Being derived from a seed, buckwheat hull pillows can make a quiet swishing or rustling noise when you move or adjust the pillow at night.

 - Heavy.
 The weight of buckwheat hull pillows depends on how firm and dense you prefer your pillows, but even the thinnest buckwheat pillows are hefty.

 Microbeads are controversial, and deservedly so.
-A few years ago, you likely saw microbeads in all sorts of bathroom products; your hand soap, body wash, face wash.
+A few years ago, you likely saw microbeads in all sorts of bathroom products, such as your hand soap, body wash, and face wash.
 It was like glitter; it was all over the place.
 The microbeads were not biodegradable, so the Microbead-Free Waters Act of 2015 put an end to their use in rinse-off products at a federal level, though some states allow biodegradable microbeads.
 However, you still find microbeads in pillows, bean bags, and toys, and the material is accepted for the level of comfort it provides.

 Pros of microbead fiber pillows